 - You’re able to uncover any gaps that could lead to fraud or compliance issues if not checked by the right approver.

-A recent Financial Director article points out that regardless of the invoice approval or routing method, finance departments should strive to gain as much visibility into the payable as possible.
+Financial Director points out that regardless of the invoice approval or routing method, finance departments should strive to gain as much visibility into the payable as possible.

 “Manual transaction routing and approval, or automated processes that provide limited business context data, cause significant transaction processing inefficiencies.
 For example, how do you approve a purchase invoice if all you get is a date, amount, and invoice number?”

 Think about where all of your invoices are stored.
 Do they live in the cloud or in a shared folder?
 Are they tucked away in filing cabinets?
 Regardless of how they’re received, your invoices should live in one paperless platform for approvers to easily route and review.

 Most businesses have an extensive invoice approval process.
 It’s not as simple as just passing the invoice to one manager for review, then send the payment.
 Often, manual invoice approval processes lead to lost invoices and late payments due to paper getting lost in the shuffle.

 A centralized, cloud-based invoice approval process creates control and visibility into the payment from start to finish.
 Surprisingly, according to PayStream Advisors, only 51% of businesses have a centralized hub to manage invoices easily.